CODAIT/redrock/README.md

 ### Downloading Twitter Data

 To download the Twitter data you have to have access to Bluemix.
-Please, talk to the RedRock team to get the sensitive information you are going to need to have access to the data.
+In order to get access to Bluemix, follow the instruction in the section **Getting Access to Bluemix**

-These scripts are intented to run on Linux, although they can be run on OSX with some minor changes:
+These scripts are intented to run on Linux, although they can be run on OSX with some minor changes (OSX uses bash 3 by default, but these scripts require bash 4):

+   * ``` brew install bash ```
    * ``` brew install wget ```
    * ``` brew install coreutils ```
+   * replace _/bin/bash_ with the path of the brew installed bash eg. _/usr/local/bin/bash_
    * replace _/bin/date_ with the output of _which gdate_ eg. _/usr/local/bin/gdate_

 #### Powertrack

-The Powertrack data is downloaded through the shell script file **REDROCK_HOME/dev/getPowerTrackData.sh**.

-Open the file and comment out the following lines:

-    read -p 'PowerTrack Username: ' user
-    read -sp 'PowerTrack Password: ' password
-    read -p 'Track ID: ' trackid
-    read -p 'hadoop folder: ' hdfolder
-    read -p 'backoff minutes: ' back_min

-Insert the new lines:

-    user="XXXXXXXX" #Bluemix Dev user credential
-    password="XXXXXXXX" #Bluemix Dev password credential
-    trackid="XXXXXXXX" #powertrack Bluemix trackID
-    hdfolder=hdfs://localhost:9000/data/twitter/powertrack/streaming
-    back_min=2

-In some machines you don't need to sudo access hadoop before executing a hadoop command.
-In that case, search for **su - hadoop -c** in the script and delete it, executing only the following command between quotes (be sure to remove the quotes).

-To execute the script use: **./getPowerTrackData.sh**.
-It will generate a log file in the same directory with a name like: 201510272251445912821.txt
+We apoligize but Powertrack data is currently only available with a developers Bluemix account

 ### Decahose Historical